zijguo/Searching-Sampling-Replication/README.md

 1. summary.R: For each task, it reads the relevant RDatas and either outputs latex tables or figures as demanded.
 2. RDatas: the file contains all Rworkspace.

+## RealData
+- RealData: contains Econ datasets and R files to clean and compare all methods on it.